atenearesearchgroup/chatgpt-uml/ModelingExamples/TheaterPlays.md

 ## Questions

-1. Develop an UML model of the structure of such a system, including the appropriate constraints that ensure the consistency of the data handled by the system.
+1. Develop an UML class diagram with the structure of such a system, including the appropriate constraints that ensure the consistency of the data handled by the system.

 2. Specify in OCL the following query operations in the class representing a theater: